Responding to questions or topics of concern.

 Will the houses be Homes with Multiple Occupancy?

-The Seam will being forward high quality, low carbon, town centre housing creating a new offer in the Town Centre.
+The Seam will bring forward high quality, low carbon, town centre housing creating a new offer in the Town Centre.
 Our market engagement to date suggests that town houses and some apartments are likely to be provided.
 These will not be homes of multiple occupation.

 How realistic is a car-reduced development with new residential housing?